NERC-CEH/habcontool/README.md

 ## Disclaimer: As slow as a sloth

 The functions are almost certainly not well optimised and are, unfortunately, slow (due to time pressures and a rubbish package author yaddah yaddah).
-When we ran the code across a large spatial scale (entirity of Wales), we used a cluster computer to speed up processing.
+When we ran the code across a large spatial scale (entirity of England), we used a cluster computer to speed up processing.
 We would highly recommend **not** running a large spatial area on your own computer (although if you are running a coarse enough resolution it might work fine).

 ## Package structure